kalki-eshwar/kalki-eshwar.github.io/README.md

 These secrets will be injected into the build as `NEXT_PUBLIC_POSTHOG_KEY` and `NEXT_PUBLIC_POSTHOG_HOST` so the client bundle can send events (set the secrets in repo Settings → Secrets and variables → Actions).

+IMPORTANT: The workflows now fail the build if `POSTHOG_KEY` is not set — this prevents accidental deployments without analytics.
+Add the secret in repository Settings → Secrets and variables → Actions to avoid build failures.

 This repository includes a post-deploy smoke test in `.github/workflows/deploy.yml` that will run `node scripts/send-posthog-smoke-batch.js` after successful Pages deployment using the above secrets.
 If the smoke test fails, the workflow will fail so you can investigate.

 > Important: Do not commit your PostHog keys to the repo.
 Use GitHub repository secrets as described above.